Particle exchange statistics beyond fermions and bosons

 \section{Abstract}

 It is commonly believed that there are only two types of particle exchange statistics in quantum mechanics, fermions and bosons, with the exception of anyons in two dimension~\cite{Leinaas1977,Wilczek1982Magnetic,*Wilczek1982Quantum,Wilczek1990book,Nayak2008NAAnyons}.
 In principle, a second exception known as parastatistics, which extends outside of two dimensions, has been considered~\cite{Green1952} but was believed to be physically equivalent to fermions and bosons~\cite{doplicher1971local, *doplicher1974local,DR1972}.
-In this paper we show that nontrivial parastatistics inequivalent to either fermions or bosons can exist in physical systems.
+Here we show that nontrivial parastatistics inequivalent to either fermions or bosons can exist in physical systems.
 These new types of identical particles obey generalized exclusion principles, leading to exotic free-particle thermodynamics distinct from any system of free fermions and bosons.
 We formulate our theory by developing a second quantization of paraparticles, which naturally includes exactly solvable non-interacting theories, and incorporates physical constraints such as locality.
-We then construct a family of one-dimensional quantum spin models where free parastatistical particles emerge as quasiparticle excitations.
+We then construct a family of exactly solvable quantum spin models in one and two dimensions where free paraparticles emerge as quasiparticle excitations, and their exchange statistics can be physically observed and is notably distinct from fermions and bosons.
 This demonstrates the possibility of a new type of quasiparticle in condensed matter systems, and, more speculatively, the potential for previously unconsidered types of elementary particles.

 \paragraph{Introduction} It is commonly believed that there are only two types of particle exchange statistics --- fermions and bosons.
 The standard textbook argument for this dichotomy goes as follows.
 Each multiparticle quantum state is described by a wavefunction $\Psi(x_1,x_2,\ldots, x_n)$, a complex-valued function of particle coordinates in a $d$ dimensional space $x_1,x_2,\ldots, x_n\in \mathbb{R}^d$.
 The particles are identical, meaning that when we exchange any two of them~(say $x_1,x_2$), the resulting wavefunction $\Psi(x_2,x_1,\ldots, x_n)$ must represent the same physical state, and therefore can change by at most a constant factor